Time Out of Mind (Bob Dylan album): Songs

 "Not Dark Yet", the first of two singles from the album, was described by Time magazine as 'the moody album's center' and was included in its Ten Best Bob Dylan Songs article of 2011.
 The song explores the singer's own existential crises.
 "Not Dark Yet" was recorded at the early recording sessions and featured "a radically different feel", according to Lanois. "[The demo of 'Not Dark Yet'] was quicker and more stripped-down and [later during the formal studio sessions], he changed it into a civil war ballad".

-The song has been subject to a literary analysis by Professor Christopher Ricks which he states demonstrates the clearest example of John Keats' influence on Dylan's writing.
-In his book Dylan's Visions of Sin, Ricks, a Boston University professor of humanities, draws parallels between "Not Dark Yet" and the Keats' poem Ode to a Nightingale.
-Broken down line for line, "similar turns of phrase, figures of speech, [and] felicities of rhyming" can be found throughout "Not Dark Yet" and the Ode.
-Ricks also argues that "there is a strong affinity with Keats in the way that in the song night colours, darkens, the whole atmosphere while never being spoken of", just as Keats used winter to color and darken the atmosphere in another poem he wrote, To Autumn.
-"Dylan's refrain or burden is 'It's not dark yet, but it's getting there'.
-He bears it and bares it beautifully, with exquisite precision of voice, dry humour, and resilience, all these in the cause of fortitude at life's going to be brought to an end by death".
+The song is analyzed by Professor Christopher Ricks in his book Dylan's Visions of Sin.
+Ricks draws parallels between "Not Dark Yet" and John Keats's poem Ode to a Nightingale.
+Both works are musings on mortality, and Ricks argues that "similar turns of phrase, figures of speech, [and] felicities of rhyming" can be found throughout "Not Dark Yet" and the Ode: "The memories of Ode to a Nightingale in 'Not Dark Yet' come from throughout the Ode, diffusedly there."
 A promotional video of this song was released.